Food law regulates the content, labelling and promotion of food products, including food supplements.

 - Ensure that nothing is included or removed from food, or used to treat food, which would be damaging to the health of the people who will eat it;

 - Ensure that food served or sold is of the nature, substance and quality demanded by consumers;

 - Ensure that all food is labelled, advertised and presented in a way that is not misleading.

 The Food Supplements Directive lists the vitamins and minerals which are permitted for use in food supplements in the EU, including Northern Ireland.
 The lists have been amended several times and the safety of the substances on the list has been assessed and approved by the European Food Safety Authority (EFSA).
 The amendments to the lists of substances permitted for use in food supplements can be found on the Commission website.

-The European Commission has not yet begun this work and currently the UK industry works to the safe upper levels (SULs) established by the 2003 report by the Expert Group on Vitamins and Minerals and the EU Nutrient Reference Values (NRV) of vitamins and minerals.
+Currently the UK industry works to the safe upper levels (SULs) established in the 2003 report by the Expert Group on Vitamins and Minerals and the EU Nutrient Reference Values (NRV) of vitamins and minerals.

 The Nutrition and Health Claims Regulation (EC/1924/2006) was implemented to improve consumer protection in labelling claims.
-All foods which make claims, including food supplements, sold within the EU must comply with this Regulation.
+All foods which make claims, including food supplements, sold within the EU, including Northern Ireland, must comply with this Regulation.
 All foods which make claims, including food supplements, sold within Great Britain must comply with The Nutrition (Amendment etc) (EU Exit) 2019 and The Nutrition (Amendment etc) (EU Exit) 2020.